BELABOX/srtla/README.md

 Assumptions and prerequisites
 -----------------------------

 This tool assumes that data is streamed from a SRT *sender* in *caller* mode to a SRT *receiver* in *listener* mode.
 To get any benefit over using SRT directly, the *sender* should have 2 or more network links to the SRT listener (in the typical application, these would be internet-connected 4G modems).
 The sender needs to have [source routing](https://tldp.org/HOWTO/Adv-Routing-HOWTO/lartc.rpdb.simple.html) configured, as srtla uses `bind()` to map UDP sockets to a given connection.
 Only Linux is supported, however porting to other *nix platforms should be straightforward if needed.
+Update: `srtla_rec` has now been confirmed to work on Windows via WSL1.

 Building (both on the sender and the receiver)